fmrtl73/pxdocs/content/concepts/io-profiles.md

 ### The auto profile
 If you don't provide an IO profile, Portworx will default to `auto`.
-This profile attempts to automatically apply an IO profile that is most appropriate for the data patterns it sees.
-It does this by continuously analyzing the IO pattern of traffic in the background.
+This profile automatically applies an IO profile that based on congifuration details it sees, and switches between `none` and `db_remote`.
+Portworx chooses `db_remote` when a volume's replication factor is greater than or equal to 2, otherwise it defaults to `none`.

 ### The db profile
 Databases typically result in a large number of flush operations on the disk.
 Because a flush forces Portworx to wait until the data is synched on the disk, it can slow down traffic.
 When the `db` profile is active, Portworx batches flush operations for a quicker write response time.